UGANDA

 Our ongoing programs

-For several years, FXB has been working in partnership with The P&G Fund of the Greater Cincinnati Foundation to provide hundreds of thousands of liters of drinking water to health centers, schools and vulnerable families in the Wakiso district.
-FXB also conducts activities with the overall objective of changing behaviors in WASH (Water, Sanitation and Hygiene) among communities, teachers, school principals and local authorities.
+Engaged in a long-term partnership with the Children’s Safe Drinking Water Fund program of the P&G Fund of the Greater Cincinnati Foundation, FXB works to provide hundreds of thousands of liters of safe drinking water to health centers, schools and vulnerable families in the Wakiso district.

 Testimonial